cs1201/tunesbar/README.md

 ----
 ## Coming Soon
 - Spotify broke the Applescript bindings in the latest desktop app release.
-So once this is fixed, TunesBar will be update to show track information and artwork
+So once this is fixed, TunesBar will be updated to optionally show track information and artwork.